boricj/ghidra-unlinker-scripts/README.md

+**⚠ This repository is obsoleted by https://github.com/boricj/ghidra/tree/feature/elfrelocatebleobjectexporter (WIP)**

 # Unlinker scripts for Ghidra

 This set of Ghidra scripts allows one to unlink programs analyzed with Ghidra back into relocatable ELF object files.